dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: Identify the statement that is incorrect regarding the requirements management plan.
 A: The plan includes identifying stakeholders, their roles, and responsibilities.
-B: It involves determining communication protocols and methods for elicitation, analysis, documentation, management, and approval of requirements.
+B: It involves determining communication protocols and methods for elicitation, analysis, documentation, management, and approval of requirements for the project.
-C: The requirements management plan encompasses planning decisions for both product and project requirements, complementing the business analysis plan.
+C: The requirements management plan encompasses planning decisions for both product and project requirements, complementing the business analysis plan and operating in tandem with it.
 D: The business analysis plan exclusively addresses planning decisions for product requirements, duplicating the content in the requirements management plan.
 Answer: D
 Explanation: The requirements management plan is formulated by identifying stakeholders, their roles, and responsibilities, establishing communication protocols, and outlining methods for elicitation, analysis, documentation, management, and approval of requirements.
 This plan provides a structured approach for delivering the desired solution.
 It covers planning decisions for both product and project requirements, operating in tandem with the business analysis plan.
 The business analyst collaborates closely with the project manager to ensure there is no content duplication between these documents, and that both project and product requirements planning decisions are adequately addressed.